 Rosemead is a graduate school that started at Biola in 1977.
 Clyde Narramore founded the school in Rosemead, Calif., and proposed that it become a school of Biola.

 schools of Biola

-Biola has seven schools: Cook School of Intercultural Studies, Crowell School of Business, Rosemead School of Psychology, the School of Arts and Sciences, the School of Education, the School of Professional Studies and Talbot School of Theology.
+Biola has six schools: Cook School of Intercultural Studies, Crowell School of Business, Rosemead School of Psychology, the School of Arts and Sciences, the School of Education, and Talbot School of Theology.

-Built in 1977, this residence hall houses 312 beds and serves both men and women.
+Built in 1977, this residence hall serves both men and women.
 It was named "Sigma Chi" until 2011, when it was renamed to eliminate confusion with the Sigma Chi fraternity.

 This classroom building is used primarily by the nursing department.
 Named after Leonie Soubirou, the first director of the School of Missionary Medicine, which eventually became the Department of Nursing.
 Built in 1976.

-This residence hall houses 272 beds and serves both men and women.
+This residence hall serves both men and women.
 It was built in 1966.
 Named after Biola co-founder Lyman Stewart.